top of page

 It’s important to have your puppy groomed as soon as possible so they can get used to and learn to love the grooming experience.
 We recommend they come in two weeks after their last set of vaccinations.
 During their first visit your puppy will be introduced in a relaxed and fun way to the sights, sounds and smells of the grooming salon ensuring that future visits are stress free.

-For all puppies (especially first timers) we highly recommend checking out our 'Introduction to grooming' Packages!
+For all puppies we highly recommend checking out our 'Introduction to grooming' Packages!

 How long does it take to groom my pet?

 Approximate times for most services are 2-3 hours.
-The time taken will depend on the condition and length of your pooch’s hair, temperament of your dog and size.
-We will contact you when your dawg is ready for pickup but you do not need to pickup till the end of their session (whether morning or afternoon) - See 'General FAQ's for more info.
-Please let our staff know on drop off if you would like your pooch as a priority groom or need them picked up by a certain time and we will do our best to have your dog ready.
-Alternatively if you would like your dog to spend some time on the floor socialising a bit before their groom we can do so as well!
+The time taken will depend on the condition and length of your dog hair, temperament of your dog and size.
+We will contact you when your dog is ready for pickup, but you do not need to pick up till the end of their session (whether morning or afternoon) - See 'General FAQs for more infomation.
+Please let our team know on drop off if you would like your dog as a priority groom or need them picked up by a certain time and we will do our best to have your dog ready.
+Alternatively, if you would like your dog to spend some time on the floor socialising a bit before their groom we can do so as well!

 Will my dog be in put in a crate?